-White Chocolate Raspberry Fried Ice Cream is actually not fried at all!
-This delicious dessert is a chilled creamy treat with a sweet crunchy topping.
+This Raspberry Fried Ice Cream Dessert is actually not fried at all, but the sweet and crunchy topping gives it that fried texture and taste.
+This delicious dessert is a chilled creamy treat that serves a crowd.

 I kept sneaking little tastes of it.
 Thank goodness we brought this dessert over for a family dinner or I would have eaten the entire pan.
 I keep dreaming of how good it was and wishing that I had stolen another piece and hidden it away for later.
 Another bonus to this fried ice cream dessert is that it is naturally gluten free!
 A great one for if you have someone in your life with a gluten allergy.